b0o/awesome-by-example/CONTRIBUTING.md

 - Resources should be:
   - Example-based.
   - Technically oriented.
-  - Free and open source.
-Paid or restricted learning resources do not fall within the scope of this project.
+  - Ideally, free and open source.
-    - Physical books are an exception as long as a free, legal, ebook is also available.
+    - Exceptions may be made on a case-by-case basis, especially in categories lacking many free resources, provided the resources are explicitly noted to be paid, nonfree, or both.
+    - Free and open source resources will always be prioritized above paid resources, and if enough free resources are listed, paid ones may be bumped off.
-  - Reasonably up-to-date.
+  - Reasonably up-to-date or applicable to today.
 Outdated resources will be periodically purged from the list.
 - Try to categorize resources appropriately.
 Sub-headings may be added or adjusted when necessary.

 Thank you for your suggestions!